 The UCSD HRPP is led by a Director who oversees program operations and also functions as the IRB Administrator of record.
 The Director reports administratively to the Deputy Vice Chancellor for Health Sciences, and to the UCSD Chancellor for matters involving IRB policy and institutional compliance.
-There is a Deputy Director and Associate Director who have operational management responsibilities within the program and report to the Director.
-The Associate Director has personnel management responsibilities for protocol analysts within the HRPP office, and administrative support staff.
+There is a Deputy Director who has operational management responsibilities within the program and reports to the Director.
+The Deputy Director has personnel management responsibilities for protocol analysts within the HRPP office, and administrative support staff.